mozilla-services/heka/docs/source/config/outputs/file.rst

     Operator describing how the two parameters "flush_interval" and "flush_count" are combined.
 Allowed values are "AND" or "OR" (default is "AND").
-- format (string, optional):
-    .. deprecated:: 0.6
-        Use encoder instead.

-    Output format for the message to be written.
-Supports `json` or `protobufstream`, both of which will serialize the entire `Message` struct, or `text`, which will output just the payload string.
-Defaults to ``text``.

 Example: